JunyYan/Bottom-re-detection-of-multibeam-echosounders-at-high-incidence-angles/README.md

 EMAllParser.py：codes for decoding the raw multibeam binary file.

-WCP.py: codes for generating along-track multibeam images and one beam echo sequence.
+WCP.py: codes for generating along-track multibeam images and one beam echo sequences.

 models.py: codes for the proposed model.